Skip to main content

 Common causes include:

-• Missing or hidden business and contact details
+• Missing or hidden business details – No visible contact email, phone, or physical address.

 🚫 What Is a “Misrepresentation” Disapproval?